DeloitteAU/webpack-config/README.md

 });
 ```

-### SASS
+### Stylesheets

 Stylesheets will be extracted into standalone CSS files, or embedded into JavaScript files, depending on how you import them.
 This gives you control over the delivery of your CSS.
+In general, it is recommended to deliver your CSS as a `.css` file, to avoid a flash of unstyled content.
+However, if the styles relate specifically to a JavaScript component it can make sense to deliver them in the same JavaScript file.

-- If an `.scss` file is added as an entry point in `webpack.config.js` (or imported into another SCSS file that is), the CSS will be extracted to a traditional standalone CSS file.
+- If a `.css` or `.scss` file is added as an entry point in `webpack.config.js` (or imported into another SCSS file that is), the CSS will be extracted to a traditional standalone CSS file.
-- If an `.scss` file is imported into a `.js` file or a `.vue` single file component, the CSS will be embedded in the JavaScript and dynamically injected into the web page.
+- If a `.css` or `.scss` file is imported into a `.js` file or a `.vue` single file component, the CSS will be embedded in the JavaScript and dynamically injected into the web page with style-loader.

+Note that if you import `a.css` into `b.css`, and `b.css` into `c.js`, then `a.css` will be extracted into a CSS file and `b.css` will be embedded in JavaScript, because Webpack's `issuer` rule only looks at the file which made the import, not at the original entry point.
+If `a` and `b` were SCSS files, they would both be extracted to CSS, because unlike **css-loader**, **sass-loader** concatenates files after resolving `@import` statements.

 **[⬆ back to top](#table-of-contents)**